Burt Mustin: Tribute

 In 2000 TV Land created a series of commercials celebrating the often-seen but little-known-by-name character actors who regularly appeared in their shows, with Mustin being featured in one.

 Personal life

 Mustin was one of the 110 original founders of the Pittsburgh chapter of the Lions Club, which was established in 1921.
 He served as one of the presidents and remained active in the club for the remainder of his life.

 He married Frances Robina Woods in 1915.
 The couple remained together for 54 years, until her death in 1969.
 They had no children.

-Mustin was a lifelong Presbyterian and a registered Republican.

 Death

 On January 28, 1977, Mustin died at Glendale Memorial Hospital in Glendale, California, at the age of 92.
 Funeral services were held at Forest Lawn Memorial Park in Hollywood Hills, California.